 Easy Chicken Salad with Grapes and Apples Recipe

 Why Athletes Love This Easy Salad Recipe

 Athletes thrive on meals that deliver quick energy, support muscle recovery, and keep digestion easy, and this salad hits all three.
-Chicken provides a lean source of high-quality protein for repairing and rebuilding muscle tissue, while grapes and apples contribute natural carbohydrates and antioxidants to fight inflammation and restore glycogen.
+Chicken provides a lean source of high-quality protein for repairing and rebuilding muscle tissue, while grapes and apples contribute natural carbohydrates, nutrients and antioxidants to reduce inflammation and restore glycogen.

-With the added crunch and freshness of fruits and veggies, this salad is light enough to enjoy before a workout yet filling enough to help with post-training recovery.
+With the added crunch and freshness of fruits and veggies, this salad is light enough to enjoy before a workout (if you’ve got 2-3 hours) yet filling enough to help with post-training recovery.
 It’s also simple to prep in bulk, making it a practical, go-to option for endurance athletes balancing training, recovery, and everyday life!

+Easy Chicken Salad with Grapes and Apples Recipe